feincms/feincms/docs/contenttypes.rst

 .. class:: RichTextContent()

 Rich text editor widget, stripped down to the essentials; no media support, only a few styles activated.
-The necessary javascript files are not included, you need to put them in the right place on your own.

 By default, ``RichTextContent`` uses the CDN-served version of TinyMCE 4.1.
 This can be customized by overriding ``FEINCMS_RICHTEXT_INIT_TEMPLATE`` and